Commercial Letter of Intent to Lease

 Principal Rental Terms

-While the letter of intent won’t cover all aspects of the rental arrangement, it must at the very least identify the basic terms of the proposed lease, such as:
+While the letter of intent won’t cover all aspects of a commercial lease agreement, it must at the very least identify the basic terms of the proposed lease, such as:

 • The property address